 - Click the Bill of Materials tab.

-- Add the components of this item and their quantities (quantities that is used to make 1 finished product) to the table on screen.
+- Add the components of this item and their quantities (quantities that are used to make 1 finished product) to the table.

 Once you’ve set up your BOM you may move on to creating a work order to build / assemble the finished good.
 You can create a work order directly from the Bill of Materials tab, by clicking Manufacture at the bottom left of the screen.

 What bill of materials is this part used in?

 If you’d like to see a full list of all the bill of materials that your component parts/raw materials are used for, then click the link next to the Manufacture button.

 - Go to Main Menu > Inventory > Work Order.